 - Latitudinal and regional altitude climate shift

-As to the question of human contribution to global warming:
+To the question of human contribution to global warming NOAA:

 Human Caused (Anthropogenic) Global Warming